janis-commerce/aws-secrets-manager/README.md

 **Cache:** The values are cached for 1 day.
 After that, it will be fetched again from AWS.
 This reduces API calls and therefore costs significantly.
 You can clear the cache manually anytime by calling `clearFromCache()`

-#### `async updateValue(secretString: string): object`
+#### `async updateValue(newSecret: object): object`

 Modifies the value of a secret, encoded it on base64.

+Saves the secret as String in SecretString property.

-The new value will be cached with the new VersionId returned
+The new value will be cached with the VersionId and VersionStage settled.

 It rejects an `AwsSecretsManagerError` in case an error occurs (network error, encoding error, etc).